joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6631974/2025/09/19/maddy-cusack-sheffield-united-shirt-number/

 **A New Shot for Cancer Is Convenient, but Poised to Keep Prices High**\
-`Merck says an injected version of its blockbuster infusion Keytruda is quicker and easier.
-But it stands to slow the adoption of cheaper competitors, increasing costs by billions of dollars.`\
+`The F.D.A. approved Merck’s injected version of its blockbuster infusion Keytruda.
+The company says it will be quicker and easier, but it stands to slow the adoption of cheaper competitors and increase costs by billions of dollars.`\
 https://nytimes.com/2025/09/19/health/keytruda-merck-cancer-patents.html

 **Dolphins plan to talk to NFL over final play of first half against Bills**\